Greensburg, Indiana: Transportation

 Greensburg is located adjacent to Interstate 74 halfway between Indianapolis and Cincinnati.
 U.S. Route 421 links Greensburg with Indianapolis to the north and Lexington, Kentucky, to the south.
 State Road 3 connects Greensburg with Muncie and Fort Wayne to the north and the Indiana suburbs of Louisville, Kentucky, to the south.
 State Road 46 links the community with Columbus, Bloomington, and Terre Haute to the west and Batesville to the east.
 Recently a construction project, which has made going east on Interstate 74 from the ramp west of town possible, has been completed.

 Greensburg is a likely train stop on the proposed high-speed rail line between Indianapolis and Cincinnati.
 This line is part of the Midwest Regional Rail Initiative, which is the master plan for a high-speed rail network throughout the midwestern United States.

 The Greensburg Municipal Airport consists of a single runway measuring 3343 ft. by 40 ft.
 There are tentative plans to either expand the current runway or build a new airport elsewhere in Decatur County.

 Indianapolis International Airport is located 59 mi from Greensburg, and Cincinnati/Northern Kentucky International Airport is located 66 mi away.

+Education

+Almost all of the city territory is in the Greensburg Community Schools, while small pieces extend into Decatur County Community Schools.